“...we strive to have the best talent in the industry on our team.”

 In actuality, every one of the claims listed above is true.
 (Well, “unrivaled” might be going a bit far, in our opinion.)
 How do we know this to be the case?
 Given the relatively small size of the RMIS industry, many of us have worked alongside each other at some point over the years.
 We at Origami Risk can personally attest to the fact every provider has, on staff, people who care a great deal about the work that they do, and who work hard to deliver exceptional service to their clients.

 That, of course, does not explain the disparity in levels of client satisfaction.
 So, what is the answer?
 The difference comes down to design.
 Specifically, a company’s approach to service must be structured in a way that harnesses the collective efforts of the entire team, setting a sustainable standard that does not depend on the herculean efforts of only a few.
 What differentiates one platform from another is not only the people, but whether they are positioned and supported in a way that makes it possible for them to succeed.

-When putting together Origami Risk’s business model, four central factors were identified as critical in building a company that has gone on to become the most successful platform in the industry, as measured by client satisfaction, client retention, growth, employee retention, and awards.
-In fact, Origami has been recognized in the past few years with over 20 awards for being one of the best places to work both in the insurance industry and across all industries, technology and innovation, as well as service excellence.
+When putting together Origami Risk’s business model, four central factors were identified as critical in building a company that has gone on to become the most successful platform in the industry, as measured by client satisfaction, client retention, growth, and awards.
+In fact, Origami has been recognized in recent years with over 20 awards for being one of the best places to work both in the insurance industry and across all industries, technology, and innovation, as well as service excellence.